 Women at work make up almost half of the global workforce; however, only 28% of them represent the IT industry (according to a recent Gartner report).

 A number of reasons have led to this shortfall: women are twice as likely to quit their tech jobs as compared to their male peers, IT is the second to last function when it comes to women representation, and, most importantly, recruiting process deters women as often unconscious bias prevails in all steps of the hiring process: interviews, even job descriptions.

-And while we have identified the shortfalls that lead to this unassuming gender recruitment gap, we’d be remiss if we don’t acknowledge the concern senior leaders and C-suite has expressed to this glaring issue.
+And while we have identified the shortfalls that lead to this unassuming gender recruitment gap, we’d be remiss if we didn’t acknowledge the concern senior leaders and C-suite has expressed about this glaring issue.
 They realize that a balanced workforce with equal representation has been linked to innovation; moreover, organizations with high or equal gender balance have been more profitable.

 So here are a few focus areas for you to consider while making efforts to hire more women in technology:

 Focus Area 1: How to Mitigate Gender Bias in Female Recruitment

 IT recruitment usually follows a pattern.
 Most, if not all, organizations follow a particular method of sourcing, selection, and conversion, and that method often fails to attract women.

 Major issues that organizations face during gender recruitment in IT:

 However, these challenges can be eradicated with appropriate measures.

 - Restructuring Job Requirements:

 Few preliminary and common questions that are asked while creating a desired candidate profile are: What are the expected minimum qualifications?
 Which skills are imperative for the role?
-How many years of experience is desired?
+How many years of experience are desired?
 Which certifications, if at all, are expected from the candidate?

 And while these questions do help in creating a skeletal frame of the desired candidate, it leads to narrow results.
 With these requirements in mind, recruiters and talent acquisition professionals will follow the same sourcing, selection, and conversion pattern, leading to the same results.